Jorge Piqueras: A decade of sculpture: Él

-In 1975, the personage took center stage once more in a solo exhibition at the Musée d’Art Moderne de la Ville de Paris.
-The presentation for the catalog was written by Alain Jouffroy.
+In 1975, "Él" took center stage once more in a solo exhibition at the Musée d’Art Moderne de la Ville de Paris.
+The presentation of the catalog was written by Alain Jouffroy.

-Piqueras developed a friendship with Italo Calvino, who was struck by the spirit of the sculpture "Impossible N° 1" and its affinity to the main character in his story "Il Conte di Montecristo".
+Piqueras developed a friendship with Italo Calvino, who was struck by the spirit of the sculpture "Impossible N°1" and its affinity to the main character in his story "Il Conte di Montecristo".

 The larger-than-life-size personage "Él", with his full identity kit, was born later - in 1982 - when the architect Sandro Masera saw the figure in Harper's Grand Bazaar and commissioned the bronze for a house he was building in Emilia-Romagna.

 In 1969 Jean Dewasne invited Piqueras to participate in the Salon de Mai in Paris (1970).
-He took part in this Salon as well as in the Salon de la Jeune Sculpture yearly during the following years.
+He took part in this Salon as well as in the Salon de la Jeune Sculpture yearly over the following years.

-In Pietrasanta, in 1973, Piqueras convened – together with Alicia Penalba, Giuglio Lazotti, Gianni and Michele Benvenuti and numerous other artists – a homage to Salvador Allende, Chilean President ousted by General Pinochet.
-Rafael Alberti, Henry Moore, Renato Guttuso, Alberto Moravia, Italo Calvino and many others participated by signing posters and leaving their handprints – "Non dimentichiamo il Cile" – which were then posted throughout the plaza.
+In Pietrasanta, in 1973, Piqueras convened – together with Alicia Penalba, Giuglio Lazotti, Gianni and Michele Benvenuti and numerous other artists – a homage to Salvador Allende, the Chilean President ousted by General Pinochet.
+Rafael Alberti, Henry Moore, Renato Guttuso, Alberto Moravia, Italo Calvino and many others participated by signing and leaving their handprints on posters – "Non dimentichiamo il Cile" – which were then displayed throughout the plaza.
 The records of this manifestation were lost in a fire.

-In 1975, in "Beloeil 1, Aperçu de la sculpture en France" (Parc du Château de Beloeil, Belgium), Piqueras sculptures were shown together with works by 27 other artists, including Arp, Bury, Calder, Niki de St. Phalle, Ernst, Etienne-Martin, Honegger, Iposteguy, Jacobsen, Magritte, Miró, Reinhoud, Schoffer, Soto and Tinguely.
+In 1975, in "Beloeil 1, Aperçu de la sculpture en France" (Parc du Château de Beloeil, Belgium), Piqueras sculptures were shown together with works by 27 other artists, including Arp, Bury, Calder, Niki de St. Phalle, Ernst, Etienne-Martin, Honegger, Ipousteguy, Jacobsen, Magritte, Miró, Reinhoud, Schoffer, Soto and Tinguely.